 Interleukins also encourage the development and differentiation, a process by which a more generic cell changes to become specialized in form and function, of T and B lymphocytes and hematopoietic cells.

 While there are many interleukins, we are concerned with interleukin 6 (IL-6) and interleukin 10 (IL-10) in the context of sauna use and heat stress.

 Interleukin-6 and Interleukin-10

-IL-6 is an inflammatory cytokine that has a key role in regulating immunological functions as well as helping the body to maintain homeostasis.
+Sauna use increases the expression of IL-6, a pro-inflammatory cytokine that has a key role in regulating immunological functions as well as helping the body to maintain homeostasis.
 It has a critical role in the final differentiation of B cells maturing into immunoglobulin-secreting cells as well as in supporting nerve cell differentiation.

 The presence of IL-6 is greatly increased by muscles during exercise, is pro-inflammatory, and appears to be required for the insulin-sensitizing benefits of exercise

 However, while IL-6 itself is pro-inflammatory in nature, it also serves to dampen the inflammatory response by triggering IL-10, which is a powerful anti-inflammatory cytokine .
 IL-10 plays an important role in limiting the host immune response to pathogens.
 This limiting function prevents damage to the host due to excessive immune responses and helps to maintain homeostasis.